-1) Prioritization based on the number of species: pathways are ranked based on the number of species from the list of 49 species that are introduced through that pathway.

-2) Prioritization based on the impact of a species and the frequency of introduction per pathway: pathways are ranked based on a formula that takes into account the number of species in the pathway, the relative ecological impact score (corrected with establishment potential) and the frequency score (as a proxy for volume - see 5.3.2).
+- 1) Prioritization based on the number of species: pathways are ranked based on the number of species from the list of 66 species that are introduced through that pathway. - 2) Prioritization based on the impact of a species and the frequency of introduction per pathway: pathways are ranked based on a formula that takes into account the number of species in the pathway, the relative ecological impact score (corrected with establishment potential) and the frequency score (as a proxy for volume see 5.3.2).
 This formula is defined as follows:

-[Pathway priority score] = ([establishment potential] [ISEIA score/10] [pathway frequency])
+[Pathway priority score] = $\sum$ spp([establishment potential] \ [ISEIA score/10] \ [pathway frequency])

 By definition, the ISEIA scores for ecological impact of Union List species should be (and are) rather high.
-ISEIA scores range between 4 and 12 and were standardized in line with the scoring range for frequency.
+While scores can range from 4 to 12, in this dataset, ISEIA scores range between 5 and 12 with a median of 11 and a mean value of 10.
+Scores were standardized in line with the scoring range for frequency.
 The confidence level on the frequency score (high - medium - low) was not taken into account in this exercise but can be used as an additional consideration in the decision-making process on which priority pathways to tackle.

 We illustrate the application of the formula with the example below (TABLE 4):

--The simple summation of the number of species using the hypothetical pathway would result in a pathway score of 12.

--When only considering the species impact (I), the hypothetical pathway receives a score of 13.
-This is higher than when solely considering species number, because some species have a high impact (>1).

--When jointly considering species impact and species frequency, the score declines due to the relatively high proportion of species that only have low to medium scores for pathway frequency (>1).
+- -The simple summation of the number of species using the hypothetical pathway would result in a pathway score of 12. - -When only considering the species impact (I), the hypothetical pathway receives a score of 13.
+This is higher than when solely considering species number, because some species have a high impact (>1). - -When jointly considering species impact and species frequency, the score declines due to the relatively high proportion of species that only have low to medium scores for pathway frequency (>1).